 Toma doesn’t answer, just pitches and the horseshoe sails through the air, hitting the iron stake with a loud clink and bouncing off.

-As Toma aims carefully and throws his last horseshoe, Taïga concentrates on the flying object, guiding it with her hands…
+Toma aims carefully and throws the horseshoe.
+Taïga concentrates on the flying object, swiftly guiding it with her hands…

 The ring of metal hitting metal resonates and the horseshoe lays perfectly still in a cloud of dust.

 ‘Beginner’s luck.
 Here, try again.’
 Adam hands him the two horseshoes he has been holding in his hands.

 He doesn’t dare look at his friends.
 He stares a moment at the third and last horseshoe, dries his sweating hands on his jeans and then he throws it.
 It sails through the air, twirls around the stake and lands with a heavy clang on top of the other two.

 ‘YAY!
 Did you see that!?!’
 Toma punches the air with his fist.